 What Workers' Comp Auditors Need From Your Payroll Data

 Workers' compensation premiums are calculated directly from employer payroll data.
 The quality and completeness of that data is the single largest factor in whether your audit produces an accurate premium or an inflated one.
 According to NCCI's annual State of the Line review, workers' compensation net written premium for private carriers totaled $41.6 billion in calendar year 2024, with premiums calculated directly from employer payroll data reported during premium audits.
-With that much money flowing through the system, auditors have no tolerance for incomplete or disorganized records.

 Here is exactly what a premium auditor will request from your payroll data: